Please help us protect our priceless collections by following these museum guidelines:

 Ducks, Dogs, and Decoys highlights the importance and beauty of migratory waterfowl and their role in history and the ecosystem.

-In American West, visitors discover the history of the exploration and colonization of the American West.
-View artifacts and weapons from the American Civil War and the Spanish American War.
-Observe our collection of Remington and Russell bronze sculptures.
-Explore our hands-on frontier wagon and marvel at our life-size dioramas.
+Visitors will discover the history of the exploration and colonization of the American West.
+Learn America’s origin story and some of the key people who made American history.
+View artifacts and weapons from the American Civil War and learn how the West was won.
+Observe our collection of eighteen Frederick Remington bronze sculptures.

 Arts of Asia

-The Pearl Harbor room, tells the story of the “date which will live in infamy” and humanizes those who were lost during the attack.
+The Pearl Harbor room, within our Modern Warfare gallery, tells the story of the “date which will live in infamy” and humanizes those who were lost during the attack.
 This exhibit focuses on the stories of three men from Calhoun County who were killed that day: William Francis Roberts, Frank Weaver Hindman, and George Washington Ingram.
-Listen to President Roosevelt address the nation while examining keepsakes, photos, and a piece of the U.S.S.
+Listen to President Roosevelt address the nation while examining keepsakes, photos, and a piece of the battleship U.S.S.
 Arizona.

 Danger, Deception, and Disguise

-Danger, Deception, and Disguise explores the mysterious world of espionage and pays homage to our founders, Farley and Germaine (Kinne) Berman, both spies during WWII.
-This exhibit presents those who put their lives at risk serving undercover and the materials and objects used in covert actions taken as a result of intelligence gathering and analysis.
+Explore the mysterious world of espionage, which pays homage to our founders, Farley and Germaine Berman, both spies during WWII.
+This exhibit presents those who risked their lives serving undercover and the objects used in covert actions taken as a result of intelligence gathering and analysis.
+This exhibit earned an honorable mention at the 2021 Southeastern Museum Conference (SEMC).